folias/stat545a-2013-hw06_lee-woo/README.md

     From the plot, we can see how long-term ( > 6 month ) unemployment rate of junior level age group (age 15-24) has been changed over the years.
 I tried two kinds of plots - jittered strippplot and violin plot.

-    From the violin plot, we can see that the "center of gravity" lies around 3% throughout the years, but the upper-tail of the violin changes over the years.
+    From the violin plot, we can see that the "center of gravity" lies around 3% throughout the years while the upper-tail of the violin changes over the years.
 The tail had been shortened from 2003 to 2008, but then it has been stretching again since 2008.

     From the stripplot, we can see that which country suffers from the high long-term unemployment rate.
-    I annotated the country if the long-term unemployment rate is larger than or equal to 16.5%.
+    I annotated the country if the long-term junior level unemployment rate is larger than or equal to 16.5%.
-    We can see that Poland was one of the countries with highest long-term unemployment rates until 2007 while it does not appear after 2007.
+    We can see that Poland was one of the countries with highest long-term junior level unemployment rates until 2007 while it does not appear after 2007.
     Also, we can see that Greece, Italy and Slovakia show high rates throught the years.
     Finally, Spain did not have high rate until 2009, but then it records the second-highest rate in 2012,